um4ng-tiw/BitMap-Pixel-Extract/README.md

 A simple C library to extract pixel data from 8-bit Bitmap images with example usage.
 The example describes adding a value of 50 to all the pixels

 ### Running the project
-If make is presented in your system you can use the makefile to compile and execute the code
+If make is present in your system you can use the makefile to compile and execute the code

 ```
 make